Effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift: proof of Theorem ( b )

 where $\tilde \epsilon = \epsilon/ K^{1/4}$.
 From here, it is clear that if Theorem~\ref{thm:LU}(b) holds for $f = \tilde f$, then it also holds for every $f$ satisfying \eqref{asp:0} and \eqref{asp:2}.

-To get an upper bound for the speed, we will construct a sequence of updating frontiers using a non-negative deterministic function $F: \mathbb{R} \to \mathbb{R}$, and control the propagation of $u$ using an updating procedure.
+To get an upper bound for the speed, we will construct a sequence of updating frontiers and control the propagation of $u$ using an updating procedure.
+The updating frontiers are shifts of a non-increasing function $\tilde F\in \mathcal C_I$ which will be specified below in \eqref{eq:U.5}.
 More precisely, the $n$-th updating frontier will be defined as